tylertitsworth/5th-age-srd/Magic-Items/Consumables.md

 ### Elemental

-Elemental oil doesn’t give a bonus to attacks or damage, but causes the weapon to deal a particular type of energy damage (fire, cold, lightning, acid, poison, holy, negative energy, force, thunder and the like).
+Elemental oil doesn’t give a bonus to attacks or damage, but causes the weapon to deal a particular type of energy damage (fire, cold, lightning, acid, poison, radiant, necrotic, force, thunder and the like).
 Elemental oil only works on weapons, not on implements or armor.

 **Costs** 150gp per vial.